Sunday, 31 August 2025

 Yesterday I took a girl home who I found out on the road in her wheelchair being pushed by the care father at Saint Angela.
 She was sick and being sent home because Saint Angela had no food or medicine to give her.
 Today her cousin has returned and has been waiting outside my flat to tell me there is no food at the girl’s house and she hasn’t eaten for the last 24 hours.
 I’ve got the car as close as I can, but the track runs out and we are now on foot.
 Yesterday the mother came to meet us and carried her daughter on her back for the final part of the journey, so I haven’t been to her home before.

-A black tin shed appears out of the apocalyptic storm clinging onto the hillside, and we crash through the door before getting eaten by a snarling dog.
-The girl is in bed with her mother, they are both weakly coughing under the covers.
+A black tin shed appears out of the apocalyptic storm clinging onto the hillside, and we crash through the door slamming it in the face of a snarling dog that threatens to devour us.
+The girl is lying in bed with her mother, and they are both weakly coughing under the covers.
 The girl has TB, and it sounds like the mother does too.
 TB, disease associated with poverty and HIV, both rife in Lesotho.
 I have brought enough food for about a month, after that I don’t know what will happen.
 Many of the children at Saint Angela live in equally challenging circumstances and it would present me with a dilemma if all their relatives start turning up on my doorstep asking for food.
 For now, the girl can have a hot meal for the next few weeks and the immediate crisis is solved.
 We leave in the rain, its dark by the time I get back and just another day in Lesotho

 Thud, thud, thud the sound of earth on wood, earth on a coffin.
 Mournful singing surrounds the grave of Sello who at last has been laid to rest.
 He has been dead for some weeks, but dad was thrown into prison trying to cross the border with an out-of-date passport.
 The family have waited for the funeral until they could raise the fine for him to be released to attend his son’s burial.
 There are hundreds of people attending from the village as well as relatives.
 Funerals are big in Lesotho, and it seems like more money is spent on the dead than the living.
 I am worried about how this poor family will feed all these people, but Mme Maja tells me not to worry as they belong to the village funeral association who will pay for it.